 I've used Phase One medium format equipment since 2007 & I personally print all my fine art giclée canvas & paper prints in my studio, using the finest quality archival inks & media, on an HP z3200 large format inkjet printer.
 100% cotton-rag fine art paper, canvas & museum grade varnish are all manufactured in America by Breathing Color & HP Vivera pigment inks were awarded 250 years permanence (indoors - before any signs of fading or colour shift) by Willhem Research Institute in California.
 Giclée prints are the preferred method for fine art reproduction by the world's greatest artists, galleries & museums, reknown for their superior quality & permanence.

 I varnish my canvas prints with a museum grade U.V. inhibitive coating, which I apply using a hand roller to achieve maximum protection (as a result, canvas prints require no glass, the surface can be wiped clean).
 Despite using the highest quality archival materials, it's advisable to keep any artwork away from direct sunlight (a brightly lit room is fine).

 Prints are released in limited editions, individually numbered with a signed certificate of authenticity to enhance their intrinsic appeal.
 Once an edition is all sold the image is archived, but will not be reprinted again.
-Editions are modest in size, yet priced to be appreciated by a wide audience for their unique qualities & value.
+Editions are modest in size, yet priced affordably so they can be appreciated by a wide audience.

 Fine Art Print Options